hollowsolve/Savior/README.md

 ## What is Savior?

-Savior is a dead-simple backup tool that automatically saves your work (default 20 mins).
+Savior is a dead-simple backup tool that automatically saves your work.
 When you inevitably break something, Savior has your back with instant restore points.

 **Not a git replacement** - It's your safety net that backs up everything, including git history